ziming/laravel-myinfo-sg/README.md

 <a href="https://api.singpass.gov.sg/library/myinfo/v3/developers/overview" rel="noreferrer nofollow">Official MyInfo Docs</a>

-## Will Myinfo v4 be supported?
+## Will the new Myinfo be supported?

-There is recently an announcement that there will be a new Myinfo version that replaces Myinfo v4.

-Therefore, it is not mandatory to upgrade from Myinfo v3 to Myinfo v4 anymore.
-Which means I will not work on supporting Myinfo v4 unless I am too free (which most likely mean never)

-So there is no need to email me to demand it anymore.

-Hope everyone is happy with this good news :)

-But if you want to make a PR to support Myinfo v4, I will be open to take a look at it
+Yes, it is in my plans, previously I did not support Myinfo v4 as they announced that a new version will come out

+Recently the new version is out in November 2024 and sites on Myinfo v3 are given 6 months to upgrade.

+As usual, my other work & personal life commitments will come 1st but I will still try to get it out before Myinfo v3 expires

+Hope that helps

 ## Installation